-Lacquer: The factory applied lacquer - Topshield pro- is a double layer factory finish based on a mixture of high-quality polymers, acrylate functional mono- and copolymers, partly waterborne.
+Lacquer: The factory applied lacquer - Topshield pro- is a double layer factory finish based on a mixture of high quality polymers, acrylate functional mono- and copolymers, partly waterborne.

-\ Cocoa husks: The tough cocoa husks are the residue product of cocoa production; these are collected and grinded to be spread into the Marmoleum.
-This recycled product is only used in the Marmoleum Cocoa design of Marmoleum decibel.
+Cocoa husks: The tough cocoa husks are the residue product of cocoa production, these are collected and grinded to be spread into the Marmoleum.
+This recycled product is only used in the Marmoleum Cocoa product line.